 RELATED PARTY TRANSACTIONS

-Cramo’s related parties include the Board of Directors, Group management team, their close family members, entities under the control or significant influence of the persons belonging to related parties, subsidiaries and joint ventures.
-Transactions between the Company and related parties are allowed, provided that they promote the objectives of the Company and are conducted on acceptable terms and in the interests of the Company from the company’s business perspective as well as in compliance with regulations in effect.
+Cramo’s related parties include the Board of Directors, Group management team, his/her close family members, entities under the control or significant influence of persons belonging to related parties, subsidiaries and joint ventures.
+Transactions between the Company and related parties are allowed, provided that they promote the purpose of the Company and are conducted on acceptable terms and in the interests of the Company from the Company’s business perspective, as well as in compliance with effective regulations.

 Cramo manages inside information and insiders in accordance with the requirements of the Market Abuse Regulation (MAR), the Insider Guidelines of Nasdaq Helsinki Ltd. and Cramo’s Insider Guidelines approved by the Board of Directors.
-The Insider Guidelines of Cramo include instructions and definitions regarding inside information, trading by insiders, managers’ transactions and a list of persons in managerial positions.
+Cramo’s Insider Guidelines include instructions and definitions regarding inside information, trading by insiders, managers’ transactions and a list of managerial persons.
 Coordination and control of insider affairs are included in the responsibilities of the CFO.

 The Company has a minimum of one and a maximum of two authorised public accountants (APA) or firms of authorised public accountants, chartered by the Central Chamber of Commerce of Finland.
 Their term of office expires at the end of the Annual General Meeting following their election.
 If the AGM elects only one auditor, which is not a firm of authorised public accountants chartered by the Central Chamber of Commerce, it must elect one deputy auditor.

-At the Annual General Meeting on 31 March 2016 the firm of authorised public accountants KPMG Oy Ab was appointed as Cramo Plc’s auditor for the term ending at the end of the next Annual General Meeting, with APA Mr Toni Aaltonen as the responsible auditor.
-Both Mr Aaltonen and KPMG Oy Ab have served as auditors of the company since 2014.
+At the Annual General Meeting on 30 March 2017, the firm of authorised public accountants KPMG Oy Ab was appointed as Cramo Plc’s auditor for the term ending at the end of the next Annual General Meeting, with APA Mr Toni Aaltonen as the responsible auditor.
+The firm of authorised public accountants KPMG Oy Ab has served as auditor, with APA Mr Toni Aaltonen as the responsible auditor, since 2014.